Kiogora/narra/README.md

 make flash
 ```

-The firmware uis build for extensibility thus to support new languages, one just has to:
+The firmware is build for extensibility to support new codepoints under UTF-8.

+To add new characters, one just has to:

 1. create the glyphs that represent the characters for that language and add to the existing in renderer_api/include/glyphmap.h .
+The characters are defined in codepoint ranges.
+To add a single character, the character range is 1.

 2. Change the allowed character UTF-8 codepoint ranges in  common_api/narra_defines "UTF-8 implementation defines" section and add your own following the UTF-8 encoding ranges.